Do You Need a Structural Engineer? A Homeowner's Guide

 Sealed drawings and inspection support

-Cost of a structural engineer
+Cost of a Structural Engineer in 2026

-Typical residential fee range
+Typical residential fee ranges

 What drives the fee up